Leptogenesis with dynamical couplings: Abstract

 \section{Abstract}

-We propose a novel leptogenesis mechanism wherein the coupling between the right-handed neutrino and Standard Model particles is temperature-dependent.
-In this mechanism, the coupling experiences suppression at high temperatures and becomes sizable when the washout processes are Boltzmann-suppressed.
-This temperature-dependent coupling ensures that the washout rates consistently remain lower than the Hubble expansion rate, allowing all generated lepton asymmetry to survive.
-We illustrate this mechanism through two toy model examples and demonstrate that the observed baryon asymmetry of the Universe can be successfully obtained for right-handed neutrino masses larger than $10^9~{\rm GeV}$ as well as for smaller CP-violation values.
+We propose a novel leptogenesis mechanism with a temperature-dependent coupling between the right-handed neutrino and Standard Model particles.
+This coupling experiences suppression at high temperatures and becomes sizable when the lepton asymmetry washout processes are Boltzmann-suppressed.
+Such a feature ensures that the washout rates remain consistently below the Hubble expansion rate, preserving all lepton asymmetry generated in the decay of right-handed neutrinos.
+We illustrate the feasibility of this mechanism with two example models and show that the observed baryon asymmetry of the Universe can be successfully obtained for right-handed neutrino masses larger than $10^9~{\rm GeV}$ as well as for smaller violation of charge-parity symmetry.

-Leptogenesis is a class of scenarios that provides solutions to the baryon asymmetry of the Universe~(BAU)~\cite{Fukugita:1986hr,Luty:1992un,Davidson:2008bu,Plumacher:1997ru,Buchmuller:2002rq}.
-In these models, right-handed neutrinos~(RHN), denoted as $\nu_R$, are introduced.
-The RHNs couple to the neutrinos in the Standard Model (SM) through a Yukawa interaction $\lambda_D\bar\ell_L\tilde H\nu_R$, which explains the origin of mass for SM neutrinos~\cite{Davis:1994jw,Super-Kamiokande:1998kpq,KamLAND:2002uet} through the Type I see-saw mechanism~\cite{Minkowski:1977sc}.
-A complex $\lambda_D$ matrix gives rise to the asymmetric, CP-violating decay of the RHN, resulting in a lepton asymmetry.
-Subsequently, this lepton asymmetry is converted to the baryon asymmetry through the electroweak~(EW) sphaleron process.
+\emph{Introduction.}—Leptogenesis is a class of scenarios that provides solutions to the baryon asymmetry of the Universe~(BAU)~\cite{Fukugita:1986hr,Luty:1992un,Davidson:2008bu,Plumacher:1997ru,Buchmuller:2002rq}.
+In these models, right-handed neutrinos~(RHN), denoted as $N$, are introduced.
+The RHNs couple to the neutrinos in the Standard Model~(SM) through a Yukawa interaction $\lambda_D\bar\ell_L\tilde H N$, which explains the origin of mass for SM neutrinos~\cite{Davis:1994jw,Super-Kamiokande:1998kpq,KamLAND:2002uet} through the Type-I seesaw mechanism~\cite{Minkowski:1977sc}.
+A complex $\lambda_D$ matrix coupling of the Yukawa interaction gives rise to the asymmetric, charge-parity~(CP)-violating decay of the RHN, resulting in a lepton asymmetry.
+Subsequently, this lepton asymmetry is converted to baryon asymmetry through the electroweak sphaleron process.